neowisard/sunny_narrator/README.md

 **To use the translator, you’ll need:
 1. A host address and API key for an OpenAI-compatible API (i.e., you can locally run llama.cpp or use the address and key for OpenAI, Claude, etc.).
-2. An FB2 or TXT file.
-If you have an EPUB file, use an online conversion tool to convert it to FB2.
-If you don't have specific requirements for translating a book, a TXT file is sufficient.
+2. An FB2.
+If you have an EPUB file, use an online conversion tool to convert it to FB2..
 3. A running program (Docker or installed Python).

 Translation is performed in four passes and may require a large number of tokens and time, usually three times more tokens for input and output than the entire text.